-Where to find the best Gold Coast fish and chips
+Where to find the best fish and chips on the Gold Coast

 Name a more iconic duo than fish and chips and the beach.
 We’ll wait.
 To help you hit peak holiday-mode, we’ve rounded up our list of the best Gold Coast fish and chips so you don’t have to ‘fish’ around the internet.

 Kicking off our list of the best Gold Coast fish and chips is a staple of the scene – Peter’s Fish Market.
 Situated near the trawlers docked on Main Beach, Peter’s is brimming with fresh local seafood, from snapper fillets to king prawns or a dozen oysters if you’re wanting to one-up your lunch menu.